commercialhaskell/stack/doc/yaml_configuration.md

 Project-specific configuration options are valid only in a project-level configuration file (`stack.yaml`).

-!!! note

-    We define **project** to mean a directory that contains a `stack.yaml` file, which specifies how to build a set of packages.
-We define **package** to be a package with a Cabal file or an Hpack `package.yaml` file.

 In your project-specific options, you specify both **which local packages** to build and **which dependencies to use** when building these packages.
 Unlike the